Build / Proof of Work

 Contacts log themselves from a voice note.
 Follow-ups schedule automatically.
 And when it's time to reach out, your inbox already has a draft written in your voice.

-In Progress Python Anthropic API Airtable pyairtable click April 2026
+Live Python Anthropic API Airtable pyairtable click April 2026

 The part of networking that breaks isn't the meeting.
 It's the 72 hours after: you meant to follow up and didn't, you forgot the colleague they mentioned, a warm contact went cold because nothing reminded you until it felt awkward to reach out.